-In Canada, non-residents are subject to tax, but only on incomes whose source is in Canada.
+In Canada, non-residents are subject to tax, but only on incomes from sources within Canada.
 That includes the profits you obtain from disposing of your Canadian real estate property.

 But the process isn’t as straightforward as it may seem.
 Let’s briefly look at different situations and the types of taxes you’ll be expected to part with.

 Disposition Of Property

 Disposition of real estate property by a non-resident will initiate a requirement under the Canadian Income Tax Act where the individual purchasing the property is required to withhold a share of the purchase price until the seller issues them with a tax certificate supplied by the respective authority.
-The certificate affirms that the authority has obtained assurances that they will be able to fetch applicable income taxes owed by the seller as a result of the sale.
+The certificate affirms that the authority has obtained assurances that they will be able to collect applicable income taxes owed by the seller as a result of the sale.

 Transfer Of Property

 You will have to part with a land transfer tax during the process of transferring your real estate property.
-In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial level (Ontario Land Transfer Tax).
+In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial (Ontario Land Transfer Tax) levels.
 The tax is usually charged as a percentage of the purchase price and ranges between 0.5% and 2%.

 Fortunately, sellers are exempt from paying it.
 Also, if you are a first-time buyer, you may be eligible for a rebate.
-To qualify, it must be you or your spouse’s’ first time acquiring property not just in Canada but across the world and the property must be a residential one.
+To qualify, it must be you or your spouse’s first time acquiring property, not just in Canada but across the world, and the property must be residential.

 Capital Gains Tax

 Foreign Buyers Tax

 Unless you are a refugee, provincial nominee or your spouse is a permanent resident, a Canadian citizen, a protected person, or provincial nominee, there’s a 15% Non-Resident Speculation Tax (NRST) to be incurred when you purchase a home within the Greater Golden Horseshoe (CGH) region.
 However, you’ll qualify for a full rebate if:

 - You obtain Canadian citizenship or permanent residency within four years of acquiring your real estate property